abbgrade/PsCosmos/Readme.md

 ### Release

-1. Create a release branch using gitflow.
+1. Create a release branch using git-flow.
 2. Update the version number in the module manifest.
 3. Extend the changelog in this readme.
-4. If you want to create a prerelease.
+4. If you want to create a pre-release.
-   1. Push the release branch to github, to publish the prerelease to PsGallery.
+   1. Push the release branch to github, to publish the pre-release to PsGallery.
-5. Finish release using gitflow.
+5. Finish release using git-flow.
 6. Check if tags are not pushed to github.
 7. Check if the release branch is deleted on github.
 8. Create the release on github.